Skip to main content

 And somewhere along the way, the certainty got quiet.
 The details blurred.
 What once felt electric now sits at the edge of memory, hazy and half-formed.

-This is not a failure of faith.
-It is a pattern the Bible addresses directly.
+This is a pattern the Bible addresses directly.

 God's encouragements fade from memory for three reasons.
 They are ordinary, predictable, and entirely addressable.